Core Concepts

 Interpolation

-How data flows between phases.
+Deterministic data flow between phases.

 Verification

-Catching errors before tokens are spent.
+Catch structural errors before tokens are spent.

 Context Isolation

-Why only the final result reaches you.
+Why only the selected final result reaches the host conversation.

 Resume